 To run a Script, you need to have the

-This button allows you to display or hide the console below the code editor.
-This console shows the logs during the Script execution.
-It will automatically open at the start of the execution.
+The ‘Display logs’ button allows displaying or hiding the console below the code editor.
+This console shows the logs during the script execution.
+It automatically opens at the start of the execution.

 Add pipeline variables¶

-This button displays a modal view, add or remove execution pipeline variables.
+The ‘Add pipeline variables’ button displays a modal view to add or remove execution pipeline variables.
 Pipeline variables are not required and consist of a key (which cannot be empty) and a value.
-You can run your Script from this modal.
+You can run your script from this modal view.

-This button starts the execution of the script with any entered pipeline variables.
-Once started, the logs will be displayed in the shell, but you can stop the execution with the button Stop.
+The ‘Run’ button starts the execution of the script with any entered pipeline variables.
+Once started, the logs will be displayed in the shell, but you can halt the execution with the ‘Stop’ button.

-To edit the Scripts, you need to have the following permissions:
+To edit scripts, you need to have the following permissions:

 scripts=edit permission, you will be able to save your changes.

-The Script’s name and the English description are mandatory and cannot be empty.
+The script‘s name and an English description are mandatory and cannot be empty.

-Back on the main Edit tab, you can manage the Script’s resources.
-Thus you can:
+Back on the main ‘Edit’ tab, you can manage the script‘s resources:

 You can use the keyboard shortcut